You can use Galaxy S10 home screen landscape mode for the Home screen and lock screen on Galaxy S10, S10+, S10e, and S10 5G now.

 On Galaxy S9 and S9+, Samsung introduced landscape mode for the home screen as explained in this guide.

-Galaxy S10 keeps this feature and therefore you can enable the landscape mode for Galaxy S10 Home screen in a similar way.
+Galaxy S10 keeps this feature and therefore you can enable the landscape mode for Galaxy S10 Home screen (including the apps screen)in a similar way.

 On Galaxy S10, you can control the screen rotation in different ways: